 1. The laws of nature have been tested scientifically, God's existence hasn't.
-Think about what you're saying: Something immaterial, invisible, eternal, immutable, infallible, omnipresent, all-powerful, and transcendent has been tested scientifically, but God hasn't?
-That seems odd.
-Actually, it's not accurate to say the laws of nature have been tested scientifically -- the laws themselves haven't, regularities have.
+It's not accurate to say the laws of nature have been tested scientifically — the laws themselves haven't, regularities have.
 The laws are invisible and immaterial, remember?
 It's only the effects (regularities) that we can actually study scientifically.
-Rather, scientists have postulated the existence of laws to explain and describe the regularities -- a postulation that has brought great success.
+Rather, scientists have postulated the existence of laws to explain and describe the regularities — a postulation that has brought great success.
 In so doing, however, scientists assume the existence of something remarkably similar to God, that even fills the same role as God (governing/sustaining the universe).
 Hence my conclusion: if it's rational to believe in the laws of nature, it is equally rational to believe in God.

 2. The laws aren't rules of what must happen, they're merely descriptions of what always does happen.
 I completely agree!
 But why does it always happen?
 That's the point.
 There must be an explanation for the regularity of the universe (unless you want to just say its a coincidence, which seems lame).
 One answer is the laws of nature.
 Another answer is God.
 From what I've explained here, it appears those two answers aren't very different from each other.

 4. If God exists, then the laws of nature could be violated.
 But they can't be violated, so God doesn't exist.
-No, if God exists, he is the source of the laws of nature -- they're not something outside of him that he must obey.
-But I'm curious, why think the laws of nature can't be violated in the first place?
-Because they're all-powerful, omnipresent, and eternal?
-Oops, we can't seem to get away from deifying the laws, can we?
+No, if God exists, he is the source of the laws of nature — they're not something outside of him that he must obey.
+Moreover, the laws themselves don't prohibit God from performing a miracle.
+Read my post in this series — Miracles (Part 1) — to see why.